A Conditional Explicit Result for the Prime Number Theorem in Short Intervals: Introduction

-where the error term can be kept explicit.
-Additionally, setting $h = c \sqrt{x} \log x$, one acquires Cram{\'e}r's \cite{cramerorder} result that there is a prime in the interval $(x, x + h)$ for all sufficiently large $x$ and provided that one takes $c$ large enough.
+For $h = c \sqrt{x} \log x$, Theorem 1 implies Cram{\'e}r's \cite{cramerorder} result on primes in the interval $(x, x + h)$ for all sufficiently large $x$ and $c$.
 In an earlier paper \cite{dudekcramer}, the author showed that $c = 1 + \epsilon$ is suitable for any $\epsilon > 0$ and for all sufficiently large $x$.
-Carneiro, Milinovich and Soundararajan \cite{carneiro} have since shown that

-for all $p_n > 3$ where $p_n$ denotes the $n$th prime number.
-The same methods used in \cite{dudekcramer} are applied here; it would thus be reasonable to assume that one could sharpen Theorem \ref{main} using the more advanced techniques of \cite{carneiro}.
+Carneiro, Milinovich and Soundararajan \cite{carneiro} have since shown that we can take $c=22/55$ for all $x\geq 4$.
+The same methods used in \cite{dudekcramer} are applied to reach Theorem 1.
+As such, it could be possible to sharpen Theorem \ref{main} using the techniques in \cite{carneiro}.

-Notably, Theorem \ref{main} provides an explicit bound for the prime number theorem in short intervals on the assumption of the Riemann Hypothesis.
-One could also consider the following result of Schoenfeld \cite{schoenfeldjust}.